Finding a Top Financial Advisor Firm in Rochester, New York

-Forte Capital is a fee-only advisory firm that works with individuals, high-net-worth individuals, pension plans and charitable organization.
+Forte Capital is a fee-only advisory firm that works with individuals, high-net-worth individuals, pension plans, and charitable organizations.
 You’ll need at least $500,000 in investable assets in order to enter into a relationship with this firm.

-The firm has five advisors on staff.
-They hold six certifications between them, including three certified public accountant (CPA) certifications, one chartered financial analyst (CFA), one accredited investment fiduciary (AIF) and one chartered mutual fund counselor (CMFC), and two certified financial planner (CFP).
+The firm's staff holds six certifications altogether, including two certified public accountants (CPAs) certifications, one chartered financial analyst (CFA), one accredited investment fiduciary (AIF), one chartered mutual fund counselor (CMFC), and two certified financial planner (CFP).

 Forte Capital, LLC Background

-Founded in 1996, the firm’s owners are David W. Henion, Dennis E. Lohouse, Adil G. Masood, Richard B. Nathan, Edmond D. Sheidlower and the Ajit J. Desphande Revocable Living Trust.
+Founded in 1996, the firm’s owners are David W. Henion, Dennis E. Lohouse, Adil G. Masood, Richard B. Nathan, Edmond D. Sheidlower, and Ajit J. Desphande Revocable Living Trust.